enkr1/leetcode_solutions/README.md

 ### Elixir

-To run the elixir solution:
+To run the Elixir solution:
 ```sh
 iex ./.../solution.ex
 ```